How to Configure Cisco Router in GNS3 Basically

 Step 4: Configuring Enable Secret

-If you enable it on your router, your Enable Password will be disabled!
+If you allow it on your router, your Enable Password will be disabled!

 ISTANBUL#